hpourmand/Analyzing-Late-Book-Returns/README.md

 # The-challenge

 A local library is facing frequent late returns of books and needs help understanding why this is happening.
 They want to analyze the data to identify causes and find ways to reduce late returns.

+The following Python libraries were used to run this project:

+Pandas

+matplotlib

+seaborn